Last Updated on March 8, 2023 by BVN

 These “inherited patterns” have prevailed throughout American history as documented in the 1985 Report of the Secretary’s Task Force on Black and Minority Health (“Heckler Report”), one of the first extensive reports that documented racial disparities in the U.S. healthcare system by medical personnel.
 Recently, a 2016 study found that Black patients are less likely to be adequately treated for pain compared to White patients, and if they are treated, they are given a lower pain treatment.

 Inequitable treatment of Black patients extends to Black maternal health.
-A 2018 state-wide study by CHCF and EVITARUS called “Listening to Black Mothers in California” examined responses from more than 2,500 Black women who shared their poor experiences within the healthcare system.
+A 2018 state-wide study conducted by the National Partnership for Women & Families and funded by CHCF and the Yellow Chair Foundation called “Listening to Black Mothers in California” examined responses from more than 2,500 Black women who shared their poor experiences within the healthcare system.

 The study found that nearly one-third of Black mothers reported that “they did not feel the delivery room staff encouraged them to make decisions about their birth progression.”
 The report also found that Black women were more likely than White women to report feeling pressured to have medical interventions during labor and delivery.